Genre: Thriller Warning : Contains upsetting content

 “We are interviewing every single sex offender as well as anyone seen in the vicinity of the Watershed.
 DNA testing will be done.
 We will catch this bastard!”
-He said with conviction.
+He says with conviction.
 Putting his hand on my mother’s shoulder he squeezes.
 We all pray he’s right.
 This animal cannot be running our streets.
 He must be put away, forever.

 “What do you know about Benny Walker, the boy who found her?”
 Sergeant Browne consults his notebook.

 “Banjo?
 He’s a friend of Baller’s, we’ve known him for years.
-Tammy was like his little sister.”
-Vicky said, looking at Baller.
+Tammy was like his little sister” Vicky said, looking at Baller.
 Her eyes were red and dull with grief.
 Baller looked to his mother.
-She was grey and had aged overnight.
+She looked grey and had aged overnight.
 It was terrible to see and broke his heart all over again.
 Jumping up he left the room, breathing the fresh morning air deeply.
 It did nothing to relax his troubled soul.

 The interviewing went on for hours, eventually finishing up with a polite smile and handshake.
 They promised to follow all leads and blah, blah blah.
-Baller could see they didn’t have any clue who had done this appalling crime and hoped that they would put the resources behind it.
+Baller could see they didn’t have any clue who had done this and hoped that they would put the resources behind it.